-Checking the amount of rent arrears you owe to your landlord is important, as you may disagree with the amount of rent arrears your landlord says are owed.
+Check the amount of rent arrears you owe to your landlord.
+You may disagree with the amount of rent arrears your landlord says are owed

 Delays in paying your housing benefit can get you in rent arrears.
 Make sure you give the council all the information it needs to process your claim

 See why it's worth talking to your landlord and negotiating if you have rent arrears.
 You may be able to come to an arrangement and avoid court action.